 Nodak Mutual Group would convert to stock form and simultaneously acquire all of the shares of NI Holdings not held by Nodak Mutual Group in a stock for stock exchange.
 In a second-step conversion, members of the Mutual Holding Company would have subscription rights to purchase newly issued shares of the Mutual Holding Company or a newly formed holding company, and the public shareholders of NI Holdings would be entitled to exchange their shares for shares of the Mutual Holding Company or such new holding company.
-The exchange ratio will be determined at that time and would be an amount necessary to provide shareholders of NI Holdings with approximately the same percentage ownership in the resulting entity as they have in NI Holdings' public shareholders, therefore, would own approximately the same percentage of the resulting entity as they owned before the second-step conversion.
+The exchange ratio will be determined at that time and would be an amount necessary to provide shareholders of NI Holdings with approximately the same percentage ownership in the resulting entity as they have in NI Holdings at the time of such second-step conversion.
+NI Holdings' public shareholders, therefore, would own approximately the same percentage of the resulting entity as they owned before the second-step conversion.
 The board of directors has no current plan to undertake a second-step conversion transaction.